 (a)Preapplication conference.
-Before filing the sketch preliminary plat for a subdivision for review and approval, the applicant must meet with the community development director or his designee to present a generalized concept plan for the proposed project and to discuss the procedure for approval of a subdivision plat and the requirements as to general layout of streets, reservations of open space, street improvements, drainage, sewerage, fire protection, and similar matters, as well as the availability of existing infrastructure and services.
-The community development director may advise the applicant, when appropriate, to discuss the proposed subdivision with those officials who must eventually approve those aspects of the subdivision plat coming within their jurisdiction.
+Before filing the sketch-preliminary plat for a subdivision for review and approval, the applicant must meet with the community development director or his designee to present a generalized concept plan for the proposed project and to discuss the procedure for approval of a subdivision plat and the requirements as to general layout of streets, reservations of open space, street improvements, drainage, sewerage, fire protection, and similar matters, as well as the availability of existing infrastructure and services.
+The community development director may advise the applicant, when appropriate, to discuss the subdivision plat approval process to require approval by the Planning those changes back to City Council for approval.

+Comment [SF4]: NOTE: If the City Council supports the recommendation of the Planning Commission to modify the proposed subdivision with those officials who must eventually approve those aspects of the subdivision plat coming within their jurisdiction.
 This conference will allow early evaluation of the applicant's intentions and coordination with the comprehensive plan and the zoning ordinance.
 This conference will also allow city officials to discuss with the applicant the necessary regulations that will properly accomplish the project.
 The community development director may advise the applicant, when appropriate, to discuss the proposed subdivision with those officials who must eventually approve those aspects of the subdivision plat coming within their jurisdiction.